quanqixian/KVSQLite/README.md

 Now you can use the KVSQLite library, include the header file in the code, link the KVSQLite library when compiling.

+# 5.Blessing

+- May you do good and not evil.
+- May you find forgiveness for yourself and forgive others.
+- May you share freely, never taking more than you give.